Siapas-Laboratory/pyBehavior/README.md

 # pyBehavior
-pyBehavior is a python-based framework for developing GUIs to interface with animal behavioral aparatuses.
+pyBehavior is a python-based framework for developing GUIs that interface with an animal behavioral aparatus.
 This repository contains a set of GUI elements that users are meant to either sub-class and customize, or use out-the-box to build custom GUIs.
 The framework also provides support for the development of automated, self-documenting behavioral protocols which can be run through the GUIs.
-Knowledge of PyQt5 is helpful but not strictly necessary for devloping GUIs in this framework. pyBehavior protocols are simply an abstraction of the StateMachine class in the python-statemachine library so we point users to their [documentation]() for additional details on how to define a state machine that encompasses the task you need to program.
+Knowledge of PyQt5 is helpful but not strictly necessary for devloping GUIs in this framework. pyBehavior protocols, however, are simply an abstraction of the StateMachine class in the python-statemachine library.
+As a result, for details about creating a state machine in python we point users to their [documentation]().

 ## Getting Started
 ### Installation